DarylWxc/Blog-Backup/source/_posts/DearDiary.md

  - Welcome To New York

 ## 2023/8/10
-***Dear diary,today i had a comtention with the others about the gender problem.I wasn't get used to the sexual painting behaviour of brick land.But that guy think i am a narrow person.I don't agree with that.Maybe they are more knowledgeable.But i am growing always.Who knows?What's gonna happen tomorrow.Just try my best to prepare for the immigration.Be brave and come back to your lifestyle,Keeping on going!***
+***Dear diary,today i had a communication with the others about the gender problem.I wasn't get used to the sexual painting behaviour of brick land.But that guy think i am a narrow person.I don't agree with that.Maybe they are more knowledgeable.But i am growing always.Who knows?What's gonna happen tomorrow.Just try my best to prepare for the immigration.Be brave and come back to your lifestyle,Keeping on going!***

 ### Background Music
  - Reception(Soty & Seven24 R.I.B Remix)